-Each November 11th, we commemorate the end of World War 1 in 1918 with Remembrance Day.
-Some workers have it as a holiday and others do not.
+Each November 11th, we commemorate the end of World War I in 1918 with Remembrance Day.
+For some workers, it’s a holiday and for others not.
 Why?

 Is my workplace federally regulated?